ChessEvents/documentation/Specification.md

 * The English Chess Federation Grade -  [view](http://www.ecfgrading.org.uk/new/menu.php)
 * The FIDE International Rating (based on the [Elo](https://en.wikipedia.org/wiki/Elo_rating_system) Rating System) - [view](https://ratings.fide.com/)

-These systems are well established an suitably maintained which provide a reliable reference for players and organiser to accurately determine playing strength in relation to others.
+These systems are well established and suitably maintained they provide a reliable reference for players and organisers to accurately determine playing strength in relation to others.

 Although there are no immediate plans to build a bespoke system for tracking players performance, Chess Events will use both systems mentioned in order to provide a more detailed profile, this will aid both the organisers (for players entering their events), and the players themselves (when viewing their individual performance via their profile page).